 Three physicians and the Florida chapters of the American Academy of Pediatrics, the American Academy of Family Physicians, and the American College of Physicians sued several Florida government officials to prevent enforcement of the Firearms Owner’s Privacy Law.
 The suit, organized and effectively prosecuted by the Brady Center to Prevent Gun Violence, alleged that the law violates the rights of free speech between physician and patient guaranteed under the First and Fourteenth Amendments of the United States Constitution.

 The trial court found that certain sections of the Firearms Owner’s Privacy Law interfered with physicians’ right of free speech, and the judge entered a summary judgment which prohibited the enforcement of the invalid portions of the law.
-The defendants appealed to the Eleventh Circuit.
-Oral argument was heard on July 18, 2013.
+The State of Florida appealed to the Eleventh Circuit.

-The AMA, along with the American Academy of Pediatrics and several other national specialty medical societies, filed an amicus brief in the Eleventh Circuit, in support of the physician plaintiffs.
+The AMA, organized a coalition of several national specialty medical societies as amici and wrote and filed an amicus brief in the Eleventh Circuit, in support of the physician plaintiffs.
+The AMA will also file an amicus brief if a petition for rehearing is filed.